 When customers can’t get the information they need at key touchpoints or feel challenges are not being addressed, they move on.
 Don’t give them a reason to leave.
 Clarify pain points and what’s needed to educate customers at every stage of the buyer’s journey.

 Then, outline content types to the specific stages to meet content goals.
 Focus on content types (press release, blog post etc.) for each stage, rather than one specific content piece.

-Personas for B2B organizations are more than a sales tool, they serve as a “best friend” when crafting a buyer’s journey.
+Personas for B2B organizations are more than a sales tool, they serve as your best friend when crafting a buyer’s journey.
 Why?
-Within B2B organizations there is no “one” person to influence but a string of people, and each one has different needs, goals and concerns to address.
+Within B2B organizations there is no “one” person to influence but a string of people, and each one has different needs, goals, and concerns to address.

 To build a clearer picture of the specific, targeted personas for your market, get creative.
 Build customer personas based on the type of user as well as what specific things a product or service has to offer them.

 Use insights collected to dig deep into the details.